-List your research interests - matching them with the research topics/areas of the program you are applying to as well as those of the program faculty you may be interested in learning from or being supervised by.
-Use bulleted points.
+List your research interests.
+This idea is to demonstrate a match with the research topics/areas of the program you are applying to as well as those of the program faculty you may be interested in learning from or being supervised by.
+Use bulleted points for this section.

 Include date, degree conferred (or to be conferred), program of study, name of institution.
 You may also include selected coursework relevant to your intended area of study or research.